 Ever heard of Co-Creation?

 Businesses are continually innovating.
 Or, at least they try to or believe they are.
-So, how do they make sure they're actually innovating - doing something different and breaking away from their own status-quo?
+So, how do they ensure they're actually innovating - doing something different and breaking away from their status quo?
 They look outside the company and collaborate with other businesses and individuals to get new ideas and different approaches to solving problems or addressing market needs and opportunities.
 This is a basis for co-creation.

-Here are a few pointers we focus on when delivering a co-creation workshop and hopefully things you can borrow from when conducting your own co-creation exercises.
+Here are a few pointers we focus on when delivering a co-creation workshop and, hopefully, things you can borrow from when conducting your co-creation exercises.

 - Appoint a leader.
 We find it's best to have someone creative and unbiased, as this allows for inclusivity and openness.

 - If you're running an in-person or virtual workshop, make sure the setting is inspiring and aligned with the work you are doing.
 Make introductions and get people familiar with each other.
 Keep it fun and light but focused.

 - If you have a large group, then don't be afraid to mix things up.
 Co-creation is about inclusivity and involving the relevant stakeholders, but it's also about diverse skills, thinking, and perspectives.
 Put some people from marketing with some from finance and finance with some from IT.

 - Co-creation is a business strategy.
 Like any strategy, it's best to start with a clear definition of the work you are doing.
 Use a framework like the Golden Thread theory, connecting your tasks through to your organisational goals and ensuring that everyone participating understands each other's needs and motivations = common vision and shared values.

 - Timing.
 Some stakeholders needn't be involved in every aspect of the co-creation process, so be sure to involve the right people at the right time.
 Communicating the why, when, and how everyone can contribute will help ensure a successful co-creation outcome.